- The Deal

 If a player cannot play a tile, he must draw tiles from the boneyard until he has a tile which will play or the boneyard is empty.
 When he draws a tile which will play, it goes on the table immediately and his turn ends.
 If he empties the boneyard and still cannot play, he passes and the next player takes his turn.

-The hand continues until one player dominoes or until all players are blocked.
+The hand continues until one player dominoes (plays his last tile) or until all players are blocked.

 After a player has set a tile, the two, three or four ends of the tableau are totaled.
 If this total is a multiple of five (5, 10, 15, 20, 25, 30 or 35 points), the player immediately scores that number of points.
-The spinner and turned doubles on the ends of an arm of the tableau score the total of its pips; that is [5-5] is worth ten points in the total, [6-6] is worth twelve points and so forth.
+A double on the end of an arm of the tableau scores the total of its pips; that is [5-5] is worth ten points in the total, [6-6] is worth twelve points and so forth.

-When two tiles are placed against the sides of the spinner, only the ends of those tiles are scored, just as if the spinner was another tile placed in line.
-This is can be confusing because the ends of the spinner are still open for setting other tiles.
+The first double (spinner) is scored in the same way.
+Both ends count until tiles have been placed against both of its sides.
+When the second tile is played against the spinner, the spinner no longer contributes to the score: only the tiles at the two ends of the layout count, just as if the spinner was another tile placed in line.
+This can be confusing because the ends of the spinner are still open for setting other tiles.

-When the hand is finished, either by being dominoed or by being blocked, the pips on the tiles remaining in each hand are totaled and the total is rounded up or down to the nearest multiple of five.
-For example, a hand with [1-2] would round to five points, while [1-1] would round down to zero points.
-These points are then subtracted from that player's score.
+When the hand is finished by being dominoed, the player who ran out of tiles (or that player's team) is considered the winner of that deal.
+If it is blocked the player or team with least points on dominoes remaining in hand is considered the winner.
+The winning player or team scores the total of the pips on the tiles remaining in the opponents' hands, rounded up or down to the nearest multiple of five.
+For example, in a two-player game a losing hand with just the [1-2] would round to five points, while [1-1] would round down to zero points.

 The game is played for an agreed upon number of points, usually 250 points for two players and 200 points with three or four players.